dany338/emc-music-challenge/README.md

 ## ⛏️ Built Using <a name = "built_using"></a>

-- [stled components](https://styled-components.com/) - Visual primitives for the component age.
+- [styled components](https://styled-components.com/) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress
 - [TypeScript](https://www.typescriptlang.org/) - TypeScript is JavaScript with syntax for types
 - [json-server](https://github.com/typicode/json-server) - Server Environment Local Machine